-Her almond eyes insinuate a serene, unspiteful smile.
-As if each of her yesterdays wasn’t shaped by fear.
-As if her entire family wasn’t crushed by violence, abuse, and abandonment.
-As if she wasn’t constantly fighting a battle to earn the right to live in a society that doesn’t consider her an equal.
+Her family has been crushed by violence, abuse, and abandonment.
+Her life has been reduced to a constant battle of earning the right to live in a society that refuses to consider her an equal.
 Mariam* landed – or rather, arrived, after a painstakingly long journey by land – in Egypt in 2015, after her village in Darfur was set on fire during clashes between the Fur tribe, one of several non-Arab tribes fighting the Sudanese government, and the Khartoum-allied tribes.
 The young student, who is now 17, settled in Cairo with her mother and her eight siblings.
 Although they are now only seven.

 “My brother Salman looked exactly like me; people would always think we were twins – I love him so much,” she pauses, her innocent smile suddenly vanishing.
 “One day, he left for work and didn’t come back.
 He’d been suffering street harassment and abuse since we arrived.
 We never saw him again,” she recalls, a tear dropping down her cheek.
 Her brother’s struggle is familiar to Mariam, who is forced to endure the daily humiliation of street harassment, psychological abuse, and institutional neglect.